a-elena/TIS/README.md

-# TIS
-Assignments from the subject Theory of Information and Systems
+## Assignments from the subject Theory of Information and Systems